This is just a general outline of the NAIA's evolution.

 1946-The tournament returns to the 32 team format.
 During the tournament, Kansas coach Phog Allen is allowed by tournament officials to play an experimental game to test his idea of 12-foot goals.

-1947-Liston ends career at Baker due to declining health, he continues his NAIA duties,
+Fall 1946-Liston ends career at Baker due to declining health, but continues his NAIA duties,

 1948-After being denied a chance to compete the year before, Clarence Walker of Indiana State College becomes first black player to participate in the tournament.
 The Sycamores, coach by John Wooden, lose to Louisville in the championship.
 The Cardinals are invited to the Olympic Trials to determine the U.S. team for the London Olympics.